bithug/FXNotifications/README.md

 Purpose
 --------------

-FXNotifications is a category on `NSNotificationCenter` that provides an improved block-based API that is simpler and easier to use, and avoids the various retain cycle and memory leak pitfalls of the official API.
+FXNotifications is a category on `NSNotificationCenter` that provides an improved API (selector-based and block-based) that is simpler and easier to use, and avoids the various retain cycle and memory leak pitfalls of the official API.

 For more details, see this article: http://sealedabstract.com/code/nsnotificationcenter-with-blocks-considered-harmful/ and this gist: https://gist.github.com/nicklockwood/7559729